Free Daily & Weekly Downloads

 Title: Writing a Persuasive Essay

-- Understand the purpose and structure of a persuasive essay
+- Understand the structure of a persuasive essay

 - Whiteboard or blackboard